 If the extreme version of cultural appropriation theory is to be believed, then cultures are homogenous and monolithic, with razor-sharp divisions between them, like barbed wire fences.
 No trespassers are allowed.
 It’s a bit like the kid who’s a picky eater and wants his dinner in a partitioned tray, so that nothing on his plate touches anything else.

 But that’s not how cultures work.
 In the real world, cultures are fluid and porous.
 They’re like a stew in which diverse elements combine and interact to produce new and wonderful flavours.
-It’s the way all languages have evolved, both ancient and modern, borrowing words and concepts from one another and adapting over time.
+It’s the way languages have evolved, both ancient and modern, borrowing words and concepts from one another and adapting over time.
 The same is true of all forms of music and art, fashion and cuisine.

 To be sure, this process hasn’t always been equitable to all parties involved.
 The English language, for instance, is the product of several waves of conquest that swept across the British Isles over the course of centuries.
-But cultural interplay is as universal as it is inevitable.
+Nevertheless, cultural interplay is as universal as it is inevitable.
 Resisting it is like trying to pass a law against gravity.

 Cultures are enriched by interaction

 It cannot be denied that dominant cultures have a history of appropriating the ideas and artefacts of minority cultures in ways that demean or stereotype those cultures.
-This is a sinful reality in a fallen world, and should indeed be resisted by people of good conscience.
+This is a sinful reality in a fallen world, and should be resisted by people of good conscience.

 However, the majority of common cases that get labelled as cultural appropriation are merely examples of cultural exchange or cultural borrowing.
 It’s the natural process by which people learn from each other, grow to appreciate their differences, and are ultimately enriched by the experience.

 From an evangelistic perspective, adapting to a culture is also the way to earn that culture’s respect and to gain a hearing for the Gospel among its members.
-The Apostle Paul outlined this as his basic missionary strategy:
+The apostle Paul outlined this as his basic missionary strategy:

-One would hope that most Christians with a high view of Scripture would not accuse the Apostle Paul of cultural appropriation.
+One would hope that most Christians with a high view of Scripture would not accuse the apostle Paul of cultural appropriation.

-But beyond the specific focus of evangelism, cultural exchange in general is a profoundly good thing.
+Beyond the specific focus of evangelism, cultural exchange in general is a profoundly good thing.
 It’s the way cultures were designed to function.
 Like all good things, it can be twisted to serve sinful ends, but that doesn’t negate its essential goodness.

-God has created humanity to reflect His image in a wonderful kaleidoscope of cultural activity, which we bring together for our mutual enrichment and enjoyment, and for His glory.
-And in the new heaven and the new earth, there will be representatives of all nations, cultures and languages, still maintaining their distinctiveness but united in worship of their Creator, who loves unity in diversity.
+God has created humanity to reflect his image in a wonderful kaleidoscope of cultural activity, which we bring together for our mutual enrichment and enjoyment, and for his glory.
+And in the New Heaven and the New Earth, there will be representatives of all nations, cultures and languages, still maintaining their distinctiveness but united in worship of their Creator, who loves unity in diversity.

 Subby Szterszky is the managing editor of Focus on Faith and Culture, an e-newsletter produced by Focus on the Family Canada.